-Figure 4-4-5-4: Voice VLAN Configuration Page Screenshot
+Figure 4-5-5-4: Voice VLAN Configuration Page Screenshot

 Object Description • Mode Indicates the Voice VLAN mode operation.
 We must disable MSTP feature before we enable Voice VLAN.
 It can avoid the conflict of ingress filter.
-Possible modes are: Enabled : Enable Voice VLAN mode operation. ■ Disabled : Disable Voice VLAN mode operation.
+Possible modes are: Enabled : Enable Voice VLAN mode operation.
+Disabled : Disable Voice VLAN mode operation.
 VLAN ID Indicates the Voice VLAN ID.
 It should be a unique VLAN ID in the system and cannot equal each port PVID.
 It is conflict configuration if the value equal management VID, MVR VID, PVID etc. The allowed range is 1 to 4095.
 Aging Time Indicates the Voice VLAN secure learning age time.
-The allowed range is 10 to 10000000 seconds.
+The allowed range is 10 to 5 5 10000000 seconds.
 It used when security mode or auto detect mode is enabled.
 In other cases, it will based hardware age time.
-The actual age time will be cituated in the logo time; 2 age time! interval The actual age time will be situated in the [age_time; 2 age_time] interval.
+The actual age time will be situated in the [age_time; 2 age_time] interval.
 Traffic Class Indicates the Voice VLAN traffic class.
 All traffic on Voice VLAN will apply this class. • Mode Indicates the Voice VLAN port mode.
-Possible port modes are: ■ Disabled : Disjoin from Voice VLAN. ■ Auto: Enable auto detect mode.
+Possible port modes are: Disabled: Disjoin from Voice VLAN.
+Auto: Enable auto detect mode.
 It detects whether there is VoIP phone attached to the specific port and configures the Voice VLAN members automatically.
-Forced: Force join to Voice VLAN.
+Forced : Force join to Voice VLAN.
 Port Security Indicates the Voice VLAN port security mode.
 When the function is enabled, all non-telephone MAC address in Voice VLAN will be blocked 10 seconds.
-Possible port modes are: ■ Enabled: Enable Voice VLAN security mode operation. ■ Disabled : Disable Voice VLAN security mode operation.
+Possible port modes are: Enabled : Enable Voice VLAN security mode operation.
+Disabled : Disable Voice VLAN security mode operation.
 Port Discovery Indicates the Voice VLAN port discovery protocol.
 It will only work when auto Protocol detect mode is enabled.
 We should enable LLDP feature before configuring discovery protocol to "LLDP" or "Both".
 Changing the discovery protocol to "OUI" or "LLDP" will restart auto detect process.
-Possible discovery protocols are: ■ OUI: Detect telephony device by OUI address. ■ LLDP: Detect telephony device by LLDP. ■ Both: Both OUI and LLDP.
+Possible discovery protocols are: OUI : Detect telephony device by OUI address.
+LLDP : Detect telephony device by LLDP.
+Both: Both OUI and LLDP.

-4.4.5.6 Voice VLAN OUI Table
+4.5.5.5 Voice VLAN OUI Table

 Configure VOICE VLAN OUI table on this page.
 The maximum entry number is 16.
 Modifying the OUI table will restart auto detection of OUI process.
-The Voice VLAN OUI Table screen in Figure 4-4-5-6 appears.
+The Voice VLAN OUI Table screen in Figure 4-5-5-6 appears.